supersojo/debian10_ap/README.md

         | +-- dev
       dev
 ```
-All connected devs will get IP&dns from M150R.
+All connected devices will get IP&dns from M150R.